ClementTsang/bottom/README.md

 winget install Clement.bottom
 ```

+You can uninstall via Control Panel, Options, or `winget --uninstall bottom`.

+### MSI

-You can also manually do the same thing by going to the [latest release](https://github.com/ClementTsang/bottom/releases/latest)
+You can also manually install bottom as a Windows program by going to the [latest release](https://github.com/ClementTsang/bottom/releases/latest)
 and installing via the `.msi` file.

-You can uninstall via Control Panel, Options, or `winget --uninstall bottom`.

 ### Manual installation